 Outlook on the web gives me power.
 It's universal, enabled for multiple devices, and if I know how to use it on my phone, I know how to use it on a browser or on a tablet, because I can use Outlook on the web on such a wide range of devices.
 This is becoming a go to product for people who use Microsoft Office 365, or Exchange Server.

-- Name the apps that are included with Outlook on the web.
+- Identify three apps that are included with Outlook on the web.

-- Recall what automatic replies allow you to do.
+- List three things automatic replies allow users to do.

-- List the two choices you have when you change the time for a meeting.
+- Summarize the two options users have when changing the time for a meeting.